Michelle Obama’s Purple Look Was One Of Many Nods To Shirley Chisholm On Inauguration Day

 Obama wasn’t the only one to wear the hue on Inauguration Day.
 Harris’ look included a bright purple two-button, structured coat and a matching dress by New York-based Black designer Christopher John Rogers.
 Hillary Clinton, a former Presidential candidate and Secretary of State, also wore a purple pantsuit by Ralph Lauren.
 A day earlier, on the eve of the Inauguration, First Lady Jill Biden wore a purple dress-and-coat duo by New York designer Jonathan Cohen to a COVID-19 memorial.

-Though purple, the color created as a result of mixing red and blue, has also been known in politics as the color of bipartisanship, Harris has long credited her determination in politics to Chisolm.
-Obama, Clinton, and other purple-clad women in the crowd also honored Chisolm and showed their support of bipartisanship through Wednesday's looks.
+Though purple, the colour created as a result of mixing red and blue, has also been known in politics as the colour of bipartisanship, Harris has long credited her determination in politics to Chisolm.
+Obama, Clinton, and other purple-clad women in the crowd also honoured Chisolm and showed their support of bipartisanship through Wednesday's looks.

 Advertisement